Christian III of Denmark: Religious views

 Christian's earliest teacher, Wolfgang von Utenhof (ca. 1495–1542) and his Lutheran tutor, the military general Johann Rantzau (1492–1565), were both zealous reformers who had an influence on the young Prince.
 At their urging, while traveling in Germany in 1521, he made himself present at the Diet of Worms to hear Martin Luther speak.
 Luther's arguments intrigued him.
 The Prince made no secret of his Lutheran views.
 His outspokenness brought him into conflict, not only with the Roman Catholic dominated State Council (Rigsraad), but also with his cautious and temporizing father.
 At his own court at Schleswig, he did his best to introduce the Protestant Reformation, despite the opposition of the bishops.
 He made the Lutheran Church the State Church of Schleswig-Holstein, with the Church Ordinance of 1528.

+In Iceland, the suppression of the Catholic Church significantly disrupted the local social welfare system, as the traditional monastic network that provided poor relief collapsed under the new administration.
+Furthermore, the implementation of the 1537 Church Ordinance—originally designed for an urban society—faced prolonged resistance from the rural and devoutly Catholic population, a structural clash later satirized by the contemporary Icelandic poet Einar Sigurðsson (see Reformation in Iceland).

 Reign as king

 Early reign as King of Denmark

 After his father's death, in 1533, Christian was proclaimed king of Denmark at an assembly in Rye, a town in eastern Jutland, in 1534.
 The Rigsraad, dominated by Roman Catholic bishops and nobles, refused to accept Duke Christian as king and turned to Count Christopher of Oldenburg in order to restore Christian II to the Danish throne.
 Christian II had supported both the Roman Catholics and Protestant Reformers at various times.
 In opposition to Christian III, Count Christopher was proclaimed regent at the Ringsted Assembly (landsting), and at the Scania Assembly (landsting) on St Liber's Hill (Sankt Libers hög) near Lund Cathedral.
 This resulted in a two-year civil war, known as the Count's Feud (Grevens Fejde) from 1534 to 1536, between Protestant and Catholic forces.